leozzmc/extract_raw-data/README.md

 # extract_raw-data
-Extract raw data from excel files then save to text files
+Extract raw data(Chinese sentence) from excel files then save to text files

 ## Remainder
 - T11 folder and T4090 is stand for different sutras.